WojciechMatuszewski/programming-notes/aws/serverless/monitoring.md

 I discovered this while looking on how could I reproduce the functionality of https://github.com/iann0036/iamlive Well, it turns out that tool is using just that exact technique!

+### Objectively better than CloudTrial

+CSM is a objectively better way of knowing what exactly is going on within your AWS account than CloudTrial.
+While the ergonomics of CSM are not up to pair, the level of visibility it gives you is unmatched.
+Personal recommendation: you probably need both tools, so use them in conjunction, not separation.